Keranos, God of Storms

 As long as your devotion to blue and red is less than seven, Keranos isn't a creature.

 Reveal the first card you draw on each of your turns.
 Whenever you reveal a land card this way draw a card.
-Whenever you reveal a nonland card this way, Keranos deals 3 damage to target creature or player.
+Whenever you reveal a nonland card this way, Keranos deals 3 damage to target creature, player or planeswalker.

 Keranos, God of Storms Discussion

 1 month ago